Encryption¶

 - The relay firewall (UFW) allows only ports 80 and 443 — no SSH exposed to the internet

-- SSH on the relay listens on 127.0.0.1 only — accessible exclusively through the encrypted Xray tunnel
+client_auth require_and_verify) before completing any TLS handshake, so untrusted callers are rejected before reaching the tunnel - SSH on the relay listens on 127.0.0.1 only — accessible exclusively through the encrypted Xray tunnel

 - All management operations (user provisioning, relay configuration) happen through the encrypted tunnel, never over unprotected channels